Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/modelsGenerator/modelsGenerator.md

 }
 ```

-# should handle property type utcDateTime with unixTimestamp encoding
+# only: should handle property type utcDateTime with unixTimestamp encoding

 ## TypeSpec